slutske22/react-esri-leaflet/README-V2.md

    <h2 align="center"><a href="https://codesandbox.io/s/react-esri-leaflet-example-n15yn">&#128064; Demo &#128064;</a></h2>
 </p>

+<h2 align="center">Instructions for use with react-leaflet V2</h2>

 ## Requirements

-Requires react-leaflet version ^3.0.0, which is still in beta at this time.

-For use with react-leaflet version 2, see the [V2 README](https://github.com/slutske22/react-esri-leaflet/blob/master/README-V2.md).
+Requires react-leaflet version ^2.0.0.
+The instructions in this README are specific to using react-esri-leaflet with react-leaflet version 2.
+For use with the more modern react-leaflet v2, check out the [main readme](https://github.com/slutske22/react-esri-leaflet).

 ## Installation